kacyph3r/hachs/docs/active-directory/adenumeration.md

 1. Gathering GPO names: `Get-DomainGPO | select displayname`
 2. Check which GPOs apply to a specific computer: `Get-DomainGPO -ComputerName WS01 | select displayname`
 3. We can use the Get-DomainGPO and Get-ObjectAcl using the SID for the Domain Users group to see if this group has any permissions assigned to any GPOs: `Get-DomainGPO | Get-ObjectAcl | ? {$_.SecurityIdentifier -eq 'S-1-5-21-2974783224-3764228556-2640795941-513'}`
+### **Enumerating AD Trusts**
+1. Get Domain Trust: `Get-DomainTrust`
+2. Use the function Get-DomainTrustMapping to enumerate all trusts for our current domain and other reachable domains: `Get-DomainTrustMapping`